joshuataylor/snowflake-notes/snowflake_drivers_workflow.md

 Validates that the parameters are correct.

 2. `QUOTED_IDENTIFIERS_IGNORE_CASE: true`
-Ignores case for quoted identifers, [see docs](https://docs.snowflake.com/en/sql-reference/identifiers-syntax#migrating-from-databases-that-treat-double-quoted-identifiers-as-case-insensitive).
-This helps work around issues if you're implementing for a language with database drivers that don't expect this behaviour.
+Ignores case for quoted identifiers, [see](https://docs.snowflake.com/en/sql-reference/identifiers-syntax#migrating-from-databases-that-treat-double-quoted-identifiers-as-case-insensitive) docs](<https://docs.snowflake.com/en/sql-reference/identifiers-syntax#migrating-from-databases-that-treat-double-quoted-identifiers-as-case-insensitive>).
+This helps work around issues if you're implementing for a language with database drivers that don't expect this behavior.

 ###### CLIENT_ENVIRONMENT